onehundredfifteen/BrainthreadIDE/readme.md

 ![Screenshot](screen2.png)

 /*Syntax highlighting only for Brainfuck, pBrain, Brainfork, Brainthread, Brainlove and Toadskin.
 If you want more, contact me.
-/*/* Strings aren't available yet.
+** Strings aren't available yet./

+# how to run
+Download all files from _Release_ folder then run Brainthread.exe.
+Application does not have to be installed.